Classical guitar repertoire

-This article is a history of the classical guitar repertoire.
-For a longer list of compositions and composers who wrote for the classical guitar see List of composers for the classical guitar and List of compositions for guitar.

 To a greater extent than most other instruments and ensembles, it is difficult to compose music for the guitar without either proficiency in the instrument or close collaboration with a guitarist.
 As a result, a large part of the guitar repertoire consists of works by guitarists who did not compose extensively for other instruments.
 Music prior to the classical era was often composed for performance on various combinations of instruments, and could be adapted by the performer to keyboard instruments, the lute, or the guitar.
 Since the beginning of the 20th century, however, a significant amount of music has been written for the guitar by non-guitarist composers.

 Repertoire

 Renaissance era

 During the Renaissance, the guitar was likely to have been used as it frequently is today, to provide strummed accompaniment for a singer or a small group.
 There also were several significant music collections published during the sixteenth century of contrapuntal compositions approaching the complexity, sophistication and breadth of lute music from the same time period.
 These works are intended for the vihuela, which differs in tuning with respect to both the renaissance and modern guitar.

 Main compositions and composers for the vihuela: